Find your program at the UW-Madison Art Department

 Ranking Source: U.S. News & World Report

 The University of Wisconsin-Madison ART DEPARTMENT is committed to teaching art in the context of a major research university and a vibrant intellectual community.
-Offering the following degrees: B.S., B.F.A., M.A., & M.F.A. in Studio Art, B.S. in Art Education, Certificate in Art Studio, and Certificate in Graphic Design.
+Offering the following degrees: B.S., B.S. in Art Education, B.F.A. in Studio Art or Graphic Design, M.F.A. in Studio Art, and Certificate in Studio Art or Graphic Design.

 Take a 720° virtual tour of the Art Department